Swydo/ddp-apollo/README.md

 pubsub.publish('SOMETHING_CHANGED', { message: 'hello world' });
 ```

 See [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package for more setup details and other pubsub mechanisms.
+It also explains why the default `PubSub` isn't meant for production.

 ### Using DDP only for subscriptions
 If you already have an HTTP server setup and you are looking to support GraphQL Subscriptions in your Meteor application, you can use the `DDPSubscriptionLink` stand-alone.